alfonsoalba/web/_posts/2021-06-10-docker-push-to-gcr-running-gcloud-inside-a-docker-container.md

     gcloud iam service-accounts create container-registry-read-write --project web-cursodegit-com
 ```

-Once create, we will check that the account is there:
+Once created, we will check that the account is there:

 ```bash
 > docker run -ti --rm \